HaolingZHANG/DNASpiderWeb/README.md

 where
 * [C-R] refers to the code rate, the statistical result of which is the average number of binary bits encoded per nucleotide;
 * [C-A] refers to the codability, the statistical result of which is the success rate of encoding process;
-* [P-S] refers to the parameter sensibility, the statistical result of which is the normalized standard deviation of code rate;
+* [P-S] refers to the parameter sensibility, the statistical result of which is the reciprocal of normalized standard deviation of code rate;
 * [R-A] refers to the repairability, the statistical result of which is the normalized average DNA length of lossless decoding.

 For detailed design, evaluations and conclusions, please refer to our publication.